 - And of course, be as warm as possible!
 You will have to wait many hours outdoors until the New Year's Eve Ball Drop ceremony starts and in New York the winter is almost as cold as in the North Pole.

-11. Join thousands of Santa Claus at the "SantaCon"
+13. Join thousands of Santa Claus at "SantaCon"

 SantaCon is a "Santa Claus" convention held in Times Square to kick off the holiday season.

-It is usually held the Saturday before Christmas Eve and if you head to Times Square at 10 am, you will find thousands of people dressed up as Santa Claus ready to have a great time at this Santa Convention, going from pub to pub to celebrate the holidays with their friends.
+It's usually held the Saturday before Christmas Eve and if you head to Times Square at 10 am, you'll find thousands of people dressed up as Santa Claus ready to have a great time at this Santa Convention, going from pub to pub to celebrate the holidays with their friends.

-I didn't know what it was until I found myself in the middle of it a year ago and since then, I recommend it every time, I've never seen anything like it!
-So arm yourself with a good mood, put on a nice Christmas hat and go out in the street with a great desire to have a good time.
-If you go with children or friends, you will enjoy 'SantaCon' even more if possible.
+I didn't know what it was until I found myself in the middle of it a year ago and the truth is that since then, I always recommend it.
+I've never seen anything like it!
+So arm yourself with a good mood, put on a nice Christmas hat and go out to the street with a lot of desire to have a good time.
+If you go with kids or friends, you'll enjoy SantaCon even more.

-During Christmas in New York it gets cold.
+It gets cold during Christmas in New York.
 Very cold.
-So the best way to warm up and continue enjoying the city during this magical time of the year is to have a delicious hot chocolate.
+That's why the best way to warm up and still enjoy the city during this magical time of the year is to drink a delicious hot chocolate.

-If you're an inveterate chocoholic, you're sure to feel like you're in seventh heaven in places as fabulous as:
+If you are an inveterate chocoholic, you're sure to feel like you're in seventh heaven in places as fabulous as:

 - Serendipity III: A cafe that Andy Warhol used to frequent to exhibit some of his works and where today you can taste the Frozen Hot Chocolate, the house specialty.
 It is on the Upper East Side, near the Roosevelt Island cable car.

 - The Chocolate Room: Located in Brooklyn, this is a coffee shop entirely dedicated to chocolate.
 I recommend ordering the classic hot chocolate with a spicy touch and accompany it with a slice of cake.